Kombucha: What is It, and Do the Health Benefits Live Up to the Hype?

 And yet?
 “Any benefits can be attributed to the bacterial cultures and byproducts that result from the fermentation process—not necessarily to kombucha itself,” she says.

 The facts: Kombucha’s alleged weight-loss benefits are likely linked to the green tea it’s sometimes made with.
 “Green tea has been found to have thermogenic, or heat-producing, properties and the ability to promote fat oxidation [when consumed regularly in larger quantities],” Dr. Jones says.

-While it probably won’t lead to drastic weight loss, drinking green tea regularly may play some role in calorie-burn (American Journal of Clinical Nutrition), cholesterol levels (Nutrition Research), and blood sugar regulation (American Journal of Clinical Nutrition), there’s no direct evidence that directly links kombucha-guzzling to any one of these benefits, specifically.
-Plus, most commercial kombuchas still provide some calories from sugar, which may render the mild boost from tea extracts null and void.
+While drinking green tea may play some role in calorie burn, there’s no evidence that directly links kombucha-guzzling to weight loss.
+Plus, most commercial kombuchas still provide calories from sugar, which may render the mild boost from tea extracts null and void.